graysentinel/breathandblood/bnb-srd.md

 #### Scout

-**Forage** - While traveling in the wilderness, no one in your group is required to consume rations.
+**Forage** - While traveling in the wilderness, in a biome with which you are intimately familiar, no one in your group is required to consume rations.

-**Sniper** - When attacking an unaware target with a ranged weapon, deal SGT damage.
+**Sniper** - When attacking an unaware target with a ranged weapon, deal GRT damage.

 ||
 |------------------------------------------|